 3. Slow down

-It is okay to simply say: "I'll need to check and get back to you".
-This buys you some time to decide whether to say yes or no. People should understand that you have commitments and will want to consult your diary before finalising anything.
+It is okay to say: "I'll need to check and get back to you".
+It buys you some time to decide whether to say yes or no. People should understand that you have commitments and will want to consult your diary before finalising anything.

 4. It's the way you say it